PoisotLab/ms_straight_lines/manuscript.md

 number of interactions they can establish.
 Seeing how most ecological networks are reasonably small, this does not look like an unreasonable assumption.

+## Distribution of connectance

+We have fit a Beta distribution to links in excess of the minimum.
+However, since the minimum connectance is a function of S (specifically $m(S) = \frac{S-1}{S^2}$), we can derive the distribution for connectances directly:

+$$ p_{Co} = (1 - m(S)) \times p + m(S)\, ,$$
+$$ \phi_{Co} = \frac{\phi + m(S)}{1 - m(S)}\, .$$

+The expression for $p_{Co}$ is identical to {#eq:co2} above.
+As S becomes large, both parameters converge to $p$ and $Co$ respectively.
+That is, for species-rich communities the minimal connectance becomes negligible, and the distribution of connectances is stationary, with a constant mean and variance.

+The distribution of connectances has several important uses.
+First, it can be used as an informative prior when constructing future food webs.
+Cirtwill et al. proposed using a Beta distribution for the probability of any specific edge in a food web.
+The prior defined above may be used in this way.
+Note that if multiplied by $S^2$, the above expression is equal to {#eq:L}, the expected number of links in a food web **tk probabilistic network citation**.

+In addition to use as a prior, the distribution of connectances can also be used to test whether networks are more or less connected than expected by chance.
+Using parameters $p$ and $\phi$, and adjusting for the observed number of species $S$, a food web ecologist may read the p-value associated with their observed connectance directly from a Beta distribution.
+Equivalently, one may instead choose to describe the distribution of links, rather than connectances.
+In our model, the distribution of links is beta-binomial, with hyperparameters $p_{Co}$ and $\phi_{Co}$.
+By the deMoivre-Laplace theorem, a binomial distribution may be approximated with a normal distribution.
+This allows us to convert an observed number of links directly into a z-score, without resorting to null distributions derived from samples

 ## Only very-large food webs obey a power law

 As noted by @BrosOstl04, the models of @CoheBria84 and @Mart92 results in